kurisufriend/geist/readme.txt

             user join: join them to the list, SEND ERRYONE TYPEIUSERS TO WS user part: remove them from the list, SEND ERRYONE TYPEIUSERS TO WS
             privmsg: SEND ERRYONE TYPEIMSG TO WS
+                for backlog:
+                    save message
+                for push notifs:
+                    if .tell <user>, add w/ timestamp to ping queue
         ws:
-            onjoin: do jack shit for now lol don't wanna annoy the IRC ppl w infinite remote joinparts from bots or shy people on mobile data or w/e user msg: send a reflective message to IRC user joins/leaves: send gusers update over ws literally anything else: do JACK FUCKING SHIT
+            onjoin: do jack shit for now lol don't wanna annoy the IRC ppl w infinite remote joinparts from bots or shy people on mobile data or w/e user msg: send a reflective message to IRC for backlog:
+                    save message. use nonsense for the ident and GEISTPM as the command for push notifs:
+                    if /tell <user>, add w/ timestamp to ping queue if they're geist-based, pass on to wadsworth (or do our own .tell system) if they ain't AND DON'T REFLECT IT !!!!!!!!!!!!!!!!! (or maybe do if it's g->i) user joins/leaves: send gusers update over ws literally anything else: do JACK FUCKING SHIT

+    HOW TO MAKE THIS BETTER:
+        webIRC. implement WebIRC.
+WebIRC would solve al my problems and yours. need to ask in
+        #oftc how to go about this.

+        push notifs. how: add .tell esuqe command to geist that sends a notification to the right places. use react native or something for the FE so it can be an app, then tack on to-device notifications for nicks. (this can ig just be a timestamped queue of pings accessible via http or whatever. so we might actually need to serve some http. bleh.) include a .tell @everyone equivalent for sending out meeting reminders ^.^